marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 We require using gas/binutils on all hppa platforms.
 Version 2.19 or later is recommended.

-It may be helpful to configure GCC with the ./configure.html#with-gnu-as:option:`--with-gnu-as` and :option:`--with-as`:samp:`=...` options to ensure that GCC can find GAS.
+It may be helpful to configure GCC with the :option:`--with-gnu-as` and :option:`--with-as`:samp:`=...` options to ensure that GCC can find GAS.

 The HP assembler should not be used with GCC.
 It is rarely tested and may